Boston College Supplemental Essays

 - A personal statement

-- One of your drafted Boston College supplemental essays.
+- One Boston College supplemental essay

 As you can see, Boston College supplemental essays are just one aspect of your application.
 However, Boston College essays are essential to the Boston College admissions process, especially as the Boston College acceptance rate declines.